-"Whereas, Nordstrom, Inc. currently has extensive overseas operations, and awareness of the problems of child labor, "sweatshop" conditions, and the denial of labor rights in U.S. corporate overseas operations, and
+"Whereas, Nordstrom, Inc. currently has extensive overseas operations, and

+Whereas, reports of human rights abuses in the overseas subsidiaries and suppliers of some U.S.-based corporations has led to an increased public awareness of the problems of child labor, "sweatshop" conditions, and the denial of labor rights in U.S. corporate overseas operations, and